 - 81% of 2017 graduates participated in a university-sponsored, career-based experiential education program (Internship, Clinical, Practicum, and/or Student Teaching).
-The School of Diplomacy and International Relations, College of Education and Human Services, College of Nursing, Sport Management, and Management majors are required to complete internships to fulfill degree requirements.
+The School of Diplomacy and International Relations, College of Education and Human Services, College of Nursing, and Sport Management majors are required to complete career-based experiential education programs to fulfill degree requirements.

-- 86% of intern employers said that they would hire their intern for a full time job if circumstances permitted.
+- 88% of intern employers said they would hire their intern if circumstances permitted.

 Career Status of Graduates

-- Within six months of graduation, the career-related employment rate for 2016 graduates was 90% (2017 data will be available in January 2018).
+- Within six months of graduation, the overall career-related employment rate for 2016 graduates was 90% (2017 data will be available in January 2018).

 - 28 organizations participated in The Career Center’s On-Campus Interviewing Program (OCI) during the 2016-17 academic year.

 Web Based Career Resources

-Career resources include online career assessments, an online system that posts thousands of employment opportunities (part-time, internship and professional), web-based resume writing and interviewing practice and tutorials, and a variety of career research tools.
+- Career resources include online career assessments, an online system that posts thousands of employment opportunities (part-time, internship, and professional), web-based resume writing and interviewing practice system, tutorials, and a variety of career and industry research tools.

-- The Career Center offers Alumni Navigator, a dedicated job board exclusively for Seton Hall alumni.
+- The Career Center offered Alumni Navigator, a dedicated job board exclusively for Seton Hall alumni.

-- The Career Center manages an extensive alumni career mentor program (Pirate Mentors).
+- The Career Center managed an extensive alumni career mentor program (Pirate Mentors).